vedernikovphoto/Faster_RCNN/README.md

 ## Prerequisites:

 1. Ensure you have a Python environment with the necessary libraries installed.
-You can install them by using the following command:
+The required libraries and their respective versions are listed below:

     - `matplotlib==3.6.2`
     - `numpy==1.23.4`